ErikEJ/erikej.github.io/_posts/2020-05-11-ssdt-dacpac-netcore.md

 date:   2020-03-15 12:28:49 +0100
 categories: efcore
 ---

 In this post, I will describe how you can build a SQL Server Database project in order to create a .dacpac file, using .NET Core only - `dotnet build`.

-For a while now, it has been possible to publish a .dacpac (meaning apply it to an new or existing database) using the cross-platform version of [sqlpackage](https://docs.microsoft.com/sql/tools/sqlpackage-download?OSview=sql-server-ver15) to publish your .dacpac file.
+For a while now, it has been possible to publish a .dacpac (meaning apply it to an new or existing database) using the cross-platform version of [sqlpackage](https://docs.microsoft.com/sql/tools/sqlpackage-download?OSview=sql-server-ver15).

 But building a database project (.sqlproj) was only possible on Windows, as the .sqlproj project type is based on the classic .NET Framework .csproj project type.

-But thanks to a smart open source effort, you can now also build a .dacpac file, even on a Mac or Linux build agent.
+However, thanks to a smart open source effort, you can now also build a .dacpac file, even on a Mac or Linux build agent.

 ### What is a SQL Server Database project?